MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/work-in-offline-mode.md

 > [!Note]
 > - The mobile offline feature is only available for iOS and Android devices.
-> - To use the mobile offline feature, download the latest version (13.19043.0 or greater) of the Dynamics 365 for phones and tablet app from the app store.
+> - To use the mobile offline feature, download the latest version of the Dynamics 365 for phones and tablet app from the app store.
+For iOS version 13.19043.0 or greater is supported and for Android version 4.3.19043.21 or greater supported.

 - When you see the **Offline Updates Available** dialog box, choose **Update**.